Rocco-Gossmann/RayLibTheater/docs/actors.md

   // Once the Actor is removed from the Stage, we can free the Ressource void OnStageLeave(Play p) override {
     UnloadTexture(gfx); // RayLib function
   }

-  // Then we can implement the Theater::Visible Interface to draw the cursor void OnDraw(Play p) override {
+  // Then we can implement the Theater::Visible Interfaces  Hook to draw the cursor void OnDraw(Play p) override {
     // If the Cursor is inside the Stage if (p.mouseX > 0 && p.mouseY > 0 && p.mouseX < p.stageWidth &&